-Rats must be prevented from re-entering the house by securing all of the entry points on the exterior of the property.
+You must prevent rats from re–entering the house by securing all of the entry points on the exterior of the property.
 Rodent proofing or exclusion is the technical term for this procedure.
-Once the rodents are caught inside, they will be compelled to seek out your traps because they are starving.
+Once you catch the rodents inside, they will seek out your traps because they are starving.

 Make certain that your attic has an enough number of traps!
 The average home has 5-10 roof rats, so it’s recommended that you set up at least 12 traps in your attic.
 It’s common to see only a few traps set out at a time.
 This will add time to the process of catching all of the rats.

-At worst, rats who are unable to get caught in your traps will get frantic and try to gnaw their way out of your ventilation systems, making your rodent exclusion impossible.
+If rats are unable to get caught in your traps, they will get frantic and try to gnaw their way out of your ventilation systems, making your rodent exclusion impossible.

 Roof Rat Poison

-Roof rats in the attic can’t just be caught by putting a trap in the attic’s access door.
+You can‘t just catch roof rats in the attic by putting a trap in the attic‘s access door.
 Roof rat poison is an option you’ve probably considered.
 Stop thinking about it.

-Yes, some of the roof rats will be killed by this method.
+Yes, this method will kill some of the roof rats.
 They aren’t going to perish in the open while looking for water, no. Inexperienced pest control technicians and homeowners alike have used roof rat poison and bait in attics before, and the results have been disastrous.
 A few days later, there’s always the revolting odor of decomposing rats.

 You have no control over where any rats that eat the bait will die and decay if you use it inside your home.
 Oftentimes, it’s hidden somewhere in the walls, generating a stench that lasts for weeks.
 If you have rats in your attic, roof rat poison is not going to fix the problem.